 As that is the physics of making snowplough turns explained.
 Below is a walk through explanation of how to snowplough down a slope making turns, assuming that we are starting pointing straight down the slope, and that we will turn left for our first turn.

 Starting with our weight evenly on both skis, we let ourselves start to slide forwards.
 Once a bit of speed has built up, we are going to turn left.
-To do this we lean to the right bringing our body over the right ski, the harder we lean the tighter the turn we make will be.
+To do this we lean to the right, bringing our body over the right ski, and putting more weight on the right ski.
+The harder we lean, the tighter the turn we make will be.
 Remember that you will turn in the opposite direction to which you have leant.
-Once we have turned left a bit and are starting to lose some speed, we can adjust the angle that we come across the slope with by taking a bit of weight off the right ski or putting more weight on (although still keeping more weight on the right ski than left).
+Once we have turned left a bit and are starting to lose some speed, we can adjust the angle that we come across the slope with by taking a bit of weight off the right ski or putting more weight on the ski (although still keeping more weight on the right ski than left).
 Taking a bit of the weight off of the right ski will make you come into the fall line more, and pick up a bit of speed.
 Putting more weight on will bring you across the slope more, and slow you down.
 Then when we want to start the next turn, we bring our weight evenly back to both skis and lean forwards a bit.
 This makes us fall back into the fall line, so that we are going straight down the slope.
 As soon as we have got to pointing straight down the slope again, we lean to the left, putting more weight on the left ski.
 We then start to turn right, and as before when we start to lose a bit of speed we can adjust the angle that we come across the slope with by taking off or adding weight over the left ski.
 We then start all over again bringing our weight evenly back to both skis and leaning forwards slightly, to initiate the new turn.
 (Note that leaning forwards is only used to turn into the fall line, once in the fall line it is not needed and the weight should be in the middle of the ski)

 When you want to stop all you need to do is put all your weight onto one ski so that you turn across the slope, and then keep leaning on the ski until you come all the way round to sideways, where you will lose all your speed and stop.